tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 ## Installing the PayU Cartridge on Your Site

 To enable payment processing with PayU on your Salesforce Commerce Cloud (SFCC) site, you need to install and configure the PayU cartridge.
-This section guides developers through the steps required to integrate the cartridge into the storefront codebase.
+This section guides you through the steps required to integrate the cartridge into the storefront codebase.

 {{% alert title="Note" color="info"%}}

-This procedure must be carried out by a developer familiar with Salesforce Commerce Cloud (SFCC).
+To carry out this procedure, you should be familiar with Salesforce Commerce Cloud (SFCC) programming.

 {{% /alert %}}

-1. Clone the PayU-Cartridges repository (replace with `link_payu`) and integrate it into your project codebase.
+1. Clone the `PayU-Cartridges` repository and integrate it into your project codebase.

 2. Inside the `PayU-Cartridges` folder, locate the `package.json` file and ensure the `paths` property correctly points to `app_storefront_base`: